danodriscoll/danodriscoll.github.io/content/about.md

 ### Goal

 To better understand the institutional arrangements and outputs of a condensed modern money system.
+See a [goal extended]({{< ref "/posts/goal-extended" >}} "A Goal Extended").

 ### Supposition